golang/website/_content/blog/tob-crypto-audit.md

 ## One low-severity finding

 The only potentially exploitable issue, TOB-GOCL-3, has *low severity*, meaning it had minor impact and was difficult to trigger.
-This issue has been fixed in the Go 1.25 development tree.
+This issue has been fixed in Go 1.24.

 Crucially, TOB-GOCL-3 ([discussed further below](#cgo-memory-management)) concerns memory management in the [legacy Go+BoringCrypto GOEXPERIMENT](/doc/security/fips140#goboringcrypto), which is not enabled by default and unsupported for use outside of Google.